Google PhD fellowship program

 - Grant of the Fellowship will be subject to the rules and guidelines applicable in the institution where the awardee registers for the PhD program.

-- Australia and New Zealand: early-stage students enrolled in the first or second year of their PhD (no requirement for completion of graduate coursework by the academic award year).
+- Early-stage students enrolled in the first or second year of their PhD (no requirement for completion of graduate coursework by the academic award year).

-- East Asia: students who have completed most of graduate coursework in their PhD by the academic award year when the Fellowship begins.
+- Students who have completed most of their graduate coursework in their PhD by the academic award year when the Fellowship begins.
 Students should have sufficient time for research projects after receiving a fellowship.

-- Europe: Students enrolled at any stage of their PhD are eligible to apply.
+- Students enrolled at any stage of their PhD are eligible to apply.

 All application materials should be submitted in English.

-For each student nomination, the university will be asked to submit the following material in a single, flat (not portfolio) PDF file:
+Universities will need to submit the following materials in a single, flat (not portfolio) PDF file.

 - Student CV with links to website and publications (if available)

-- Short (1-page) resume/CV of the student's primary PhD program advisor
+- Short (1-page) CV of the student's primary PhD advisor

 - Transcripts of current and previous academic records